katiadobra/cv/README.md

 Because recruiters still like to see \"communication skills\" and \"attention to detail,\"
 and nothing says \"hire me\" like an obsessively polished static page.

-Also, GitHub is free and I'm not paying for a domain name just to host a résumé.
-Let's be realistic.

 ## What's Inside?

 - Actual experience